 \subsection{Joint task planning module}

-The spatial-temporal-causal And-Or graph (STC-AOG) is used as the task planning model to represent the goal as well as the current cognitive state of the robot.
+The spatial-temporal-causal And-Or graph (STC-AOG)~\cite{xiong2016robot} is used as a task planning model to represent the goal and the current cognitive state of the robot.
 This structure allows us to associate spatial, temporal, and causal relationships within the task description.
-The task of \textit{pouring water from a jar at a random position to a cup at another random position}, is showcased in Figure \ref{fig:aog}.
+The task of \textit{pouring water from a jar from a random position to a cup at another random position}, is shown in Figure \ref{fig:aog}.

 In general, an And-Or Graph consists of nodes and edges.
 The set of nodes includes Or node, And node, and Terminal node.
 Each \textbf{Or node} specifies the Or relation: only one of its children nodes would be performed at a given time.
 An \textbf{And node} represents the And relation and is composed of several children nodes.
 Each \textbf{Terminal node} represents a set of entities that cannot be further decomposed.
 The edge represents the top-down sampling process from a parent node to its children nodes.
 The root node of the And-Or tree is always an And node connected to a set of And/Or nodes.
 Each And-node represents a sub-task which can be further decomposed into a series of sub-tasks or atomic actions.